bbkon/microblog/README.md

 * Bootstrap 4.0

 ## Functionality
-At the moment of creating this readme file only basic CRUD operations have been implemented:
+Basic microblog operations are implemented:
 * register new user (all the entered data is validated, passwords are encrypted)
 * create new entry (only for logged-in users)
 * comment an entry (logged-in)